 Field Effect Transistors (FETs)

 The first widely-used transistors were the bi-polar junction transistors (BJTs).
 They are created by using an additional doping material with the PN junction resulting in either an NPN or PNP transistor.
 However, BJTs are better at amplification than switching.
 The second widely used transistors were the Field effect transistors (FETs).
 FETs are typically “on” or “off” and rarely operate in the linear region between these states making them well-suited as tiny switches.

-FETs also use N-type and P-type materials but they are arranged distinctly.
+FETs also use N-type and P-type materials but the arrangement is more complex and diodes or BJTs.
 The metal-oxide-semiconductor FET (MOSFET) was the first FET and one of the most common in use today.
 The diagram below shows the anatomy of an N-channel MOSFET (or NMOS).

 The NMOS consists of a P-type substrate with two N-type regions connected to the source and drain.
 The gate is connected to the substrate through an insulating oxide layer (electrically it acts as a capacitor).
 The gate is used to control whether the switch is on or off.
 When the gate-source voltage is 0V, the substrate acts like two diodes that are butted together in opposite directions preventing current flow in both directions.
 When the gate-source voltage is above a threshold, the positive charge on the gate pushes away the positively charged “holes” in the P-type region and attracts negatively charged electrons creating a depletion layer that is effectively a channel of N-type material (hence the name N-channel).

 A P-channel MOSFET (PMOS) has the same structure but uses an N-type material for the substrate and P-type for the drain and source connections.
 Also the gate-source voltage must be below a certain (negative) threshold to turn on.